pramnora/bat/README.md

 **NOTE:** Above, wherever you see the word: asterix; replace this with the asterix symbol: (*), instead; unfortunately, MarkDown [.md] is NOT allowing me to include asterixes...because it uses an asterix to italicise text.

-**NOTE:** Books have been written which contain 500+ pages explaining all of the different in's and out's of the MS DOS command line system; quite obviously, I'm not going to repeat all of that same information here.
-Instead, I would recommend you either go and buy a book/or, borrow one for FREE from down at your local public library.
-Or, alternatively, do some internet research in order to go learn more.
-Myself, I'm most definitely not an 'expert' when it comes to understanding how to use MS DOS; instead, I'm just merely a 'beginner'.
+**NOTE:** Entire books have been written containing 500+ pages explaining all of the different in's and out's of the MS DOS command line system; quite obviously, I'm not going to repeat all of that same information here.
+Instead, I would highly recommend -assuming you wish to learn more- you either go and 'buy' a book/or, borrow one for FREE from down at your local public library; or, alternatively, do some internet research in order to go learn more(links are included, below).
+Myself, I'm most definitely not an 'expert' when it comes to understanding how to use MS DOS; instead, I would honestly class myself as being a mere 'beginner'.

 # Links